Maithili096/gold-price-prediction/README.md

 - `gold_price_prediction.ipynb` – Main Jupyter Notebook
 - `README.md` – Project documentation

+### How to Run
+1. Open `gold_price_prediction.ipynb` in Google Colab or Jupyter.
+2. Verify required libraries in `requirements.txt`.
+3. Run all cells sequentially to reproduce results.

 ## Results
 The XGBoost model performed the best with lower RMSE and higher R² score.
 The predicted trend closely matches the actual gold price movement.